-The Master of Science in Health Informatics with a concentration in Healthcare Analytics from USF Health’s Morsani College of Medicine enables you to position yourself as a leader in the digital reorganization of the nation's healthcare system.
-Deep knowledge of healthcare analytics will allow you to make effective use of the vast volume of digital healthcare-related data.
-Healthcare analytics is vital for hospitals, clinics, private practices and other stakeholders to ensure their computing infrastructure meets the evolving needs of its administrators, providers, and patients.
+The Healthcare Analytics concentration of the Master of Science in Health Informatics from USF Health’s Morsani College of Medicine enables you to position yourself as a leader in the digital reorganization of the nation's healthcare system.
+Deep knowledge of Healthcare Analytics will allow you to make effective use of the vast volume of digital data to improve healthcare operations and delivery.
+Healthcare Analytics is vital for hospitals, clinics, private practices and other organizations to ensure their computing infrastructure meets the evolving needs of its administrators, providers and patients.

 Why USF Health?

 USF Health is the only medical school in the United States offering graduate programs in health informatics and analytics 100% online.
 Graduates will enter the job market not only with a degree from a prestigious university, but can also receive a SAS Approved Certificate in Healthcare Analytics, the leader in analytics software.
 USF Health is a HIMSS Approved Education Partner, a distinction awarded to institutions that meet the rigorous standards of the Health Information Management Systems Society for delivering world-class education for healthcare and heath IT.
 U.S. News & World Report listed USF Health's Morsani College of Medicine as one of 2018's Best Medical Schools.
 Our 100% online learning platform allows you to fit your study schedule into your daily routine at your convenience.